-- ensure compliance with the process set out in this handbook - liaise with the facilitator about the schedule for the review programme - confirm arrangements for the first review team meeting and review visit(s) - keep a record of all meetings relating to the review - oversee the follow-up to the review and accreditation stages - present the review report and the review team findings for QAA moderation - edit the review report and oversee its production.
+- ensure compliance with the process set out in this handbook - liaise with the facilitator about the schedule for the review programme - confirm arrangements for the first review team meeting and review visit(s) - keep a record of all meetings relating to the review - oversee the follow-up to the review and accreditation stages - present the review report and the review team findings to the Accreditation Panel - edit the review report and oversee its production.

-The QAA Officer is also a reviewer at the scoping and mid-cycle review stages.
+The QAA Officer is also a reviewer at the gap analysis and mid-cycle review stages.